Chromatic polynomials and bialgebras of graphs: Hopf algebraic structures on graphs

 \section{Hopf algebraic structures on graphs}

 We refer to \cite{Harary} for classical results and vocabulary on graphs.
 Recall that a graph is a pair $G=(V(G),E(G))$, where $V(G)$ is a finite set, and $E(G)$ is a subset of the set of parts of $V(G)$ of cardinality $2$.
 In sections \ref{s1} and \ref{s2}, we shall work with isoclasses of graphs, which we will simply call graphs.
+For any graph $G$, we denote by $|G|$ the cardinality of $V(G)$ and by $cc(G)$ the number of its connected components.
+By convention, the empty graph $1$ is considered as non connected.
 The set of graphs is denoted by $\gr$.
-For example, here are graphs of cardinality $\leq 4$:
+For example, here are graphs $G$ with $|G|\leq 4$:

-For any graph $G$, we denote by $|G|$ the cardinality of $G$ and by $cc(G)$ the number of its connected components.

-A graph is \emph{totally disconnected} if it has no edge.
+A graph is \emph{totally disconnected} if it has no edge.\\

 We denote by $\hgr$ the vector space generated by the set of graphs.
 The disjoint union of graphs gives it a commutative, associative product $m$.
 As an algebra, $\hgr$ is (isomorphic to) the free commutative algebra generated by connected graphs.